What Is Eye Web (Pterygium)?

-A pterygium (pronounced tare-IJ-ee-um), sometimes referred to as “surfer’s eye”, is an elevated, pink-red lesion growing from the conjunctiva (the clear Saran Wrap-like layer that covers the white part of the eye) onto the cornea (the clear central windshield of the eye).
+Pterygium, also referred to as eye web, is an elevated, pink-red lesion growing from the conjunctiva (the transparent layer that covers the white part of the eye) onto the cornea (the clear central windshield of the eye).
 A pterygium may grow from one or both sides onto the cornea, though the nasal side is more common.
 It often has a wing-like shape.

-The exact cause of a pterygium is unknown.
-It is thought to be a lesion that forms when the eye has been exposed to prolonged sunlight and wind over the course of many years.
+The exact cause of pterygium is unknown.
+It is thought to be a lesion that forms when the eye has been exposed to prolonged sunlight and wind over many years.
 A higher rate of these lesions is seen in patients who live or have lived closer to the equator.
 UV radiation has also been associated with this condition.

-- Pterygium Excision – The pterygium that is growing onto the cornea is removed.
-The underlying corneal surface is polished until a good cosmetic result is noted during the time of surgery.
+- Pterygium Excision – The pterygium growing onto the cornea is removed.
+The underlying corneal surface is polished until an excellent cosmetic result is noted during surgery.

 Pterygium Treatment and Care at the Dean McGee Eye Institute